mryap/fierce-robin/src/pages/posts/most-impactful-things-ive-learned-about-marketing.md

 <!--EndFragment-->

 Positioning is about context setting.
-April, the author has fixed the positioning importance in marketing
+Positioning: it’s what a well defined set of buyers care about.
+April has fixed the positioning importance in marketing.